haresfaiez/haresfaiez.github.io/_posts/2021-08-25-software-design-lessons-from-how-buildings-learn.md

 In software, we might start with an architecture and impose it on the code.
 But, the implementation later reveals insight and invites simple abstraction we can hardly envision when we have only vague requirements.

-> All the design intelligence gets forced to the earliest part of the
-> building process, when everyone knows the least about what is really needed.

 We need to start with the mindset that the code will change.
 The problem can be somewhat mitigated if we refactor continuously to a simpler